 Brown County Wisconsin assistance programs.

-There are government grants available in Brown County for low income families, financial aid programs from charities and churches, and other support.
-Find how and where to apply at for utility bill or rent assistance, places that give free food or medical care in the Green Bay area, job placement services, and even budgeting classes.
+There are government assistance grants available in Brown County for low income families.
+Or find how to get financial aid programs from charities and churches, free groceries from a pantry or school supplies or clothes as well as other support.
+Learn where to apply at for utility bill or rent assistance, places that give free prescription drugs or medical care in the Green Bay area, career placement services from Green Bay Job Center, and even budgeting classes.

 Housing and rent assistance

-Green Bay and Brown County will receive over $500,000 in federal government stimulus funds to help residents pay for housing costs.
-The federal government money will be provide to various organizations and charities, including The Salvation Army Emergency Services ((920) 497-7053), Legal Action of Wisconsin's Green Bay office ((920) 432-4645), and also Family Services, and the money will go to reduce and prevent homelessness and also provide short and medium term rent help.
+Green Bay and Brown County will often receive federal government funds as part of ESG to help residents pay for housing costs.
+The federal government money will be provide to various organizations and charities, including The Salvation Army Emergency Services ((920) 497-7053), Legal Action of Wisconsin's Green Bay office ((920) 432-4645), and also Family Services.
+The money will go to reduce and prevent homelessness as well as also provide short and medium term rent help.

-These grants will be paid out to local residents over the next two years, and the money will provide both short-term and medium-term rental assistance, help with utility and heating bills, and also aid to pay security deposits, all with the goal to help keep people in their homes or help them relocate if they can’t stay in their homes.
-The money will also create some jobs and will provide a full-time position at Family Services and some at the Salvation Army.
+These grants will be paid out to local residents, and the money will provide both short-term or medium-term rental assistance.
+There may also be federal funds in Brown County that help with utility and heating bills, and also financial aid to pay security deposits, all with the goal to help keep people in their homes or help them relocate if they can’t stay in their homes.

-The federal government stimulus funds also include almost $300,000 from the U.S. Department of Housing and Urban Development's Emergency Shelter Grant, Homeless Prevention Program, and Transitional Living Program which are awarded to Green Bay and Brown County annually.
+The federal government funds mostly come from the U.S. Department of Housing and Urban Development's Emergency Shelter Grant.
+Or there is housing funds from the Homeless Prevention Program.
+There is also the Transitional Living Program which is awarded to Green Bay and Brown County annually.

 Other agencies to contact for help paying rent in Green Bay and Brown County Wisconsin include Forward Service Corporation.
 This agency can be reached at (920) 448-6760.
 They offer rent help, eviction prevention, and financial assistance.